 Tests and Credit Values

-The testing programs most readily available to enrollees of Charter Oak State College are presented in the table on the following pages.
+The testing programs most readily available to undergraduate enrollees of Charter Oak State College are presented in the table on the following pages.

 As tests are reviewed, the score and credit values may change.
 Enrolled students should check for changes in the list of exams or in Update, the College newsletter.